 WINTER TRITICALE - See description of Spring Triticale.
 Has advantage of faster establishment and earlier growth in the spring.
 Has a longer harvest window than Winter Rye.
-Seed in September.
+Seed in early September for best yield.

 WINTER PEA - Adding a legume to winter grain cover crop or forage crop gives benefit of Nitrogen fixation and increases protein content and palatability of feed.
-Seed in September for best winter survival.
+Seed in September for best winter survival - winter hardiness is moderate at best.